bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 Note that other nodes in the flow can pass data (e.g. images) to the encoder node, even when no clients are listening: the data will simply be ignored by the encoder.
 However it could be useful to stop processing data, when no clients are listening anymore.

-Advanced: As soon as a the HttpIn node sends a request message, the encoder node will register the response object (from `msg.res` ).
-The payload of that message will not be streamed, since it contains information from the http-in node (which would break our stream).
-The payload from the next messages will be streamed, and those ***message are not allowed to have a `msg.res` field***!
+Make sure that ***messages don't have a `msg.res` field !***   Reason is that the messages arriving from the HttpIn node contain a `msg.res` field.
+The `msg.payload` will contain all kind of information about the http request, instead of a real image.
+To avoid putting non-image data in the stream (and breaking the stream), all payloads from those messages will be ignored ...

-### Separate stream for each 'Single client'
+### Separate stream for every 'Single client'

+This option has been added, based on the [feedback](https://groups.google.com/d/msg/node-red/NhzX6tN9xyI/5KieYZxwBAAJ) of Nick O’Leary.

 In some cases each client wants to have its own stream.
 E.g. when camera images have been stored on disc, and that recorded video footage needs to be replayed afterwards in the dashboard.
 In that case every client wants to see the entire video from the start: *each client wants to get the entire stream from the beginning*, independent of other clients.

-This means that the stream needs to be started (by the flow), as soon as a new client request arrives in the encoder.
-I.e. the flow should start sending images to the encoder, as soon as a new client connects.
-It is important that ***all messages should contain the response object (in the `msg.res` field)***, so the encoder node knows which data needs to be send to which client!
+This means that the image processing needs to be started (by the flow), as soon as a new client request arrives.

+Make sure that ***all messages have `msg.res` field !***  Reason is that the encoder should know to which client the image (from the `msg.payload`) needs to be send, which can be accomplished by passing the response object from the HttpIn node.

 ![Stream single](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_single.png)